What is IP2SG?

 IPOS will endeavour to ensure that essential services continue with the least possible disruption or delay.

-In the event that any of the online facilities is rendered temporarily unavailable for an extended period of time, a message will be displayed on the webpage.
+In the event that the EOS is unavailable for an extended period of time, a message will be placed on the IPOS website and the IP2SG website.
 Under these circumstances, you are encouraged to submit date-sensitive transactions by hand to the Registry.
-Please file a paper copy of your submission or the form (available here on the IPOS website).
+Please file a paper copy of your submission or the form (available here).

 Please note that it remains your responsibility to ensure that deadlines are met.
 Unless otherwise notified, you should assume that the deadlines continue to apply.
 You are encouraged to address important deadlines ahead of time to minimise the risk of affecting your interests or your clients' interests.

-How will IPOS assist us if we do not have the necessary resources to do e-filing?
+How will IPOS assist us if we do not have the necessary resources to do online filing via EOS?

-IPOS has a computer workspace with a scanner, Adobe PDF Writer software and a CD-R Writer for conversion of paper documents into a digital format.
-The terminal may also be used for online submissions electronic media preparation.
+IPOS has a computer workspace with a scanner, Adobe PDF Writer software and a CD-R/DVD-R Writer for conversion of paper documents into digital format.
+The terminal may also be used for online filing via EOS and electronic media preparation.

 - Service Bureau